tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

   - Includes 4 new blank mini-tiles that are utilized by the new Smart Room Helper App

 <b>SmartThings Integration</b>
-	- Messages sent to the Device notification log (found under the Recently tab of a Device) are now optimized, most with colored icons
+  - Messages sent to the Device notification log (found under the Recently tab of a Device) are now optimized, most with associated colored icons
   - All current Attributes and Capabilities of Thermostat devices are supported
-	- Most Ecobee Setting variables are now available as Attributes of a Thermostat (so things like CoRE can see them)
+  - Most Ecobee Settings Object variables are are now available as Attributes of a Thermostat (so things like CoRE can see them)
-	- Now offers several new API Command interfaces, including
+  - Now offers several new API Command interfaces - see `ecobee-thermostat.groovy` for specifics.
+These include new API commands to:
-		- AddSensorToProgram(), AddSensorToHome(), AddSensorToAway(), AddSensorToSleep()
-		- DeleteSensorFromProgram(), DeleteSensorFromHome(), DeleteSensorFromAway(), DeleteSensorFromSleep()
-		- RemoveSensorFromProgram(), RemoveSensorFromHome(), (etc.)
-		- DeleteVacation() (deletes currently running vacation only
+    - Add a sensor to a Program
+    - Delete/Remove a sensor from a Program
+    - Delete the current Vacation
+    - Change the minimum fan on time for both the current running Program and current Vacation event

 <b>Operational Enhancements</b>

   - Operational Efficiency
     - Redesigned to do only lightweight polls of the Ecobee Cloud before requesting updates
     - If updates are available, then only requests those updated objects, and only for the thermostats with updates
     - From the updated Ecobee objects, only the data that has changed is sent to the individual devices
     - As a result of the above, it is possible to run will polling Frequency less than the recommended 3 minutes
+  - Temporary vs. 'Permanent' Hold

+    Ecobee devices support a concent of "stacked" holds - each hold operation can be stacked on top of a prior hold, such that Resuming the current hold merely "pops the stack" to the prior hold.
+This is a very difficult concept to manage across multiple interfaces, because it is difficult to depict what the result of a "Resume" operation will be at any given point in time.

+    This implementation avoids the complexity by supporting only a single depth of Hold: events - whenever you execute a Resume you reset the thermostat to run the currently scheduled Program.

 Screenshots of both the `Ecobee Thermostat` and the `Ecobee Sensor` are shown below.